CI-WATER/gsshapy/docs/tutorial/read.rst

 =========================

 The first step is to create a database and populate it with all of the GsshaPy tables.
-Here is where to find more information about the API for creating databases:

-:doc:`../api/lib/db-tools`
+The database tools API for creating databases is located here: :doc:`../api/lib/db-tools`

 For this tutorial you will need to create a new database in a PostgreSQL database and enable the PostGIS extension.
 This can be done by following the instructions on the